thejhh/node-yasession/README.md

 Currently the module saves sessions to the filesystem but that should be changed to use some kind of plugable storing method.

+PLEASE NOTE: By default this module uses [json-object](https://github.com/jheusala/node-json-object) AND it is poluting standard global objects (hijacking .toJSON() etc).
+See `options.useStandardJSON` to disable this.

 Installation
 ------------